for the love of god, not another article on the ybas

-Conceptual art was a con, epitomised by Carl Andre's Bricks at the Tate, and modern art was vulgar, if not downright evil; COUM transmissions were heralded as wreckers of civilisations in Parliament (contemporary art has always been ridiculed and feared).
+Conceptual art was a con, epitomized by Carl Andre's Bricks at the Tate, and modern art was vulgar, if not downright evil.
+COUM transmissions were heralded as wreckers of civilizations in Parliament (contemporary art has always been ridiculed and feared).
 The Turner Prize, which launched in 1984, was won by Malcolm Morley, Howard Hodgkin, Gilbert & George, Richard Deacon, Richard Long, Tony Cragg.
 Beyond Howard Hodgkin and Gilbert & George, not the most inspiring of lists, is it?
-London was not the art world centre it is today, it couldn't be further from the truth, in fact, which is why Charles Saatchi was busy collecting and exhibiting the work of Germans and Americans.
-This changed in 1988 though.
+London was not the art world center it is today, it couldn't be further from the truth, in fact, which is why Charles Saatchi was busy collecting and exhibiting the work of Germans and Americans.
+This changed in 1988, though.

-The YBAs rose out of Goldsmiths and the radical art school programme put in place by Jon Thompson, who was disillusioned by the conservativism of art education of the 60s he'd experienced -- despite all spectacular Situationist sloganeering of the time.
+The YBAs rose out of Goldsmiths and the radical art school program put in place by Jon Thompson, who was disillusioned by the conservatism of art education of the 60s he'd experienced — despite all spectacular Situationist sloganeering of the time.
 When he became head of the Goldsmiths art department he began to systematically dissolve the divisions between artistic disciplines, and encouraged the students to be artists, to experiment.
-He got working artists in to be teachers, both young and old, radical 70s conceptualist Michael Craig-Martin rubbed shoulders with the recently graduated Mark Wallinger, performance artists like Lindsay Kemp and feminist artists like Helen Chadwick and Andrea Fisher.
-Between them they taught the generation that became the YBAs, Damien Hirst, obviously, Mat Colishaw, whose Bullethole at Freeze set the tone for the whole movement, Angus Fairhurst, Abigail Lane, Angela Bulloch, Ian Davenport, Anya Gallacio, Gary Hume, Michael Landy, Sarah Lucas, Fiona Rae.
+He got working artists in to be teachers, both young and old, radical 70s conceptualist Michael Craig-Martin rubbed shoulders with the recently graduated Mark Wallinger, performance artists like Lindsay Kemp, and feminist artists like Helen Chadwick and Andrea Fisher.
+Between them they taught the generation that became the YBAs: Damien Hirst, obviously, Mat Colishaw, whose Bullethole at Freeze set the tone for the whole movement, Angus Fairhurst, Abigail Lane, Angela Bulloch, Ian Davenport, Anya Gallacio, Gary Hume, Michael Landy, Sarah Lucas, Fiona Rae.

-At Goldsmiths the aesthetic of the movement coalesced, growing out of pop's critique of consumer culture, Warhol's fetishisation of it, conceptual art's focus on process, Duchamp's hubristic ready mades and Arte Povera's focus on the everyday object.
+At Goldsmiths the aesthetic of the movement coalesced, growing out of pop's critique of consumer culture, Warhol's fetishization of it, conceptual art's focus on process, Duchamp's hubristic ready mades and Arte Povera's focus on the everyday object.
 Jeff Koons exhibited at the Saatchi in 87, turning on Damien Hirst to his glitzy materialist repurposing of Americana as fine art, paving the way.
-You can see Damien turning those vitrines of hoovers and basketballs towards his own coffee table existentialist leanings (you can see it right now, in fact, with Damien Hirst exhibiting his collection of Jeff Koons works in his newly opened gallery space).
+You can see Damien turning those vitrines of vacuums and basketballs towards his own coffee table existentialist leanings (you can see it right now, in fact, as Hirst is exhibiting his collection of Jeff Koons works in his newly opened gallery space).

-By 1988 all the pieces were in their right places, the students, the teachers, the culture, and it fused in a landmark exhibition, Freeze, that Damien organised in the docklands and opened that year.
+By 1988 all the pieces were in their right places, the students, the teachers, the culture (or the absence of culture), and it fused in a landmark exhibition, Freeze, that Damien organized in the docklands and opened that year.

 So Freeze arrived in 1988 and the scene came together and the myth was born.
-It convened the Goldsmiths generation in a disused port office building in the Docklands, was sponsored by property developers Olympia and Young, and the London Dockland Development Corporation, (a controversial body set up to regenerate London's Isle of Dogs into the global centre of capitalism we know and love today).
-The work was embryonic, most were still students of course, but in Matt Collishaw's Bullethole it found an emblem; a kind of ironic, nihilistic detachment in the face of violence -- a blown up image of a wound in a head -- that could equally stand in for the nihilistic violent detachment of society at large, or simply the artists.
+It convened the Goldsmiths generation in a disused port office building in the Docklands, was sponsored by property developers Olympia and Young, and the London Dockland Development Corporation, (a controversial body set up to regenerate London's Isle of Dogs into the global center of capitalism we know and love today).
+The work was embryonic, most were still students of course, but in Matt Collishaw's Bullethole it found an emblem: a kind of ironic, nihilistic detachment in the face of violence — a blown up image of a wound in a head — that could equally stand in for the nihilistic violent detachment of society at large, or simply the artists.
 The nine-week-long exhibition was an immediate success with the art world, their tutor Michael Craig-Martin brought through a succession of gallerists, artists, curators and collectors who would launch their careers.
-There was an immediate backlash at Goldsmiths from those who weren't part of the exhibition though, there were protests that centred on their collusion with the LDDC, who many saw as a Thatcherite vehicle for the destruction of the Docklands' old working class communities.
+There was an immediate backlash at Goldsmiths from those who weren't part of the exhibition though; there were protests that centered on their collusion with the LDDC, who many saw as a Thatcherite vehicle for the destruction of the Docklands' old working class communities.

-Depressingly for Damien Hirst this was his creative peak; turning the Freeze space into his studio, he moved away from abstract, colour-block sculptures, and made his first spot paintings, he made his first medicine cabinets in 89, for his degree show (he even named them after Sex Pistols songs) and soon after he exhibited, at another series of South London warehouse shows, A Thousand Years, by far his best work, which presents the life cycle of flies, from birth to death, alongside a dead cow's head and an insect zapper in a vitrine.
+Depressingly for Hirst this was his creative peak; turning the Freeze space into his studio, he moved away from abstract, color-block sculptures, and made his first spot paintings, he made his first medicine cabinets in 89, for his degree show (he even named them after Sex Pistols songs).
+Soon after, he exhibited, at another series of South London warehouse shows, A Thousand Years, by far his best work, which presents the life cycle of flies, from birth to death, alongside a dead cow's head and an insect zapper in a vitrine.
 The rest came soon after, the sharks and lambs and all the other animals from the Ark.

 They turned art into pop, but equally "pop" is a kind of veneer, a sheen, a style not a substance, a dance not a discourse.
-By turning art into pop -- not pop art but Pop -- it destroyed them in a way.
+By turning art into pop — not pop art but Pop — it destroyed them in a way.
 We're bored of the YBAs in a similar way we get bored of all pop stars.
-There's the reformations, the spats, the descent in middle-aged Tory-ism, whatever.
+There's the reformations, the spats, the descent in middle-aged conservatism, whatever.

 That's why it's relevant to reappraise the beginning, the first shows, the initial impact.
-They created a model many other aspiring art school grads have utilised, big empty spaces in down-at-heel decidedly unglam spaces, a frisson of danger and the safety of a chauffeur driven car.
+They created a model many other aspiring art school grads have utilized: big empty spaces in down-at-heel decidedly un-glam spaces, a frisson of danger and the safety of a chauffeur driven car.
 That's what they really gifted us.

 I suppose we should reverse that opening line; what do you think about the art of today?
 Post-crash, there's not as much money, there's not as much outrage, no newspaper headlines.
 Just art.
 That could be their lasting legacy.

 Artrage!
-The Story of the BritArt Revolution by Elizabeth Fullerton is published by Thames & Hudson this month, £24.95 hardback, thamesandhudson.com
+The Story of the BritArt Revolution by Elizabeth Fullerton is published by Thames & Hudson this month.

 Text Felix Petty